-Regulations Schedule for 2017
+Regulations Schedule for 2018

-On June 10, 2016, we published a proposal to amend title 50 of the Code of Federal Regulations (CFR) at part 20

-(81 FR 38050).
-The proposal provided a background and overview of the migratory bird hunting regulations process, and addressed the establishment of seasons, limits, and other regulations for hunting migratory game birds under §§ 20.101 through 20.107, 20.109, and 20.110 of subpart K. Major steps in the 2017-18 regulatory cycle relating to open public meetings and Federal Register notifications were also identified in the June 10, 2016, proposed rule.
+On August 3, 2017, we published a proposal to amend title 50 of the Code of Federal Regulations (CFR) at part 20 (82 FR 36308).
+The proposal provided a background and overview of the migratory bird hunting regulations process, and addressed the establishment of seasons, limits, and other regulations for hunting migratory game birds under §§ 20.101 through 20.107, 20.109, and 20.110 of subpart K. Major steps in the 2018-19 regulatory cycle relating to open public meetings and Federal Register notifications were also identified in a August 3, 2017, proposed rule.
 Further, we explained that all sections of subsequent documents outlining hunting frameworks and guidelines were organized under numbered headings.
 Those headings are:

-- 1. Ducks
+1. Ducks

 - A. General Harvest Strategy

 - B. Regulatory Alternatives

 - C. Zones and Split Seasons

 - D. Special Seasons/Species Management

 - i.
 September Teal Seasons

 - ii.
 September Teal/Wood Duck Seasons

 - iii.
-Black ducks
+Black Ducks

 - iv.
 Canvasbacks

 - v.
 Pintails

 - vi.
 Scaup

 - vii.
-Mottled ducks

-- viii.
-Wood ducks
+Mottled Ducks viii.
+Wood Ducks

+- VIII.
+WOOd Ducks

 - ix.
 Youth Hunt

 - x.
 Mallard Management Units

 - xi.
 Other

 - 2. Sea Ducks

 - 3. Mergansers

-- 4. Canada Geese

-- A. Special Early Seasons
+- 4. Canada Geese A. Special Early Seasons

+- D. Damilar Carsen
-- B. Regular Seasons

-- C. Special Late Seasons
+- B. Regular Seasons C. Special Late Seasons

-- 5. White-fronted Geese
+- 5. White-Fronted Geese

 - 6. Brant

 - 7. Snow and Ross's (Light) Geese

 - 8. Swans

 - 9. Sandhill Cranes

 - 10. Coots

 - 11. Moorhens and Gallinules

 - 12. Rails

 - 13. Snipe

+- 14. Woodcock

-- 14. Woodcock15.
-Band-tailed Pigeons
+- 15. Band-Tailed Pigeons

-- 16. Doves

-- 17. Alaska
+- 16. Doves 17.
+Alaska

 - 18. Hawaii

 - 19. Puerto Rico

 - 20. Virgin Islands

 - 21. Falconry

 - 22. Other

-Subsequent sections of this document refer only to the numbered items requiring attention.
-Therefore, the numbered items discussed below will be discontinuous and appear incomplete.
+Subsequent documents will refer only to numbered items requiring attention.
+Therefore, it is important to note that we will omit those items requiring no attention, and remaining numbered items will be discontinuous and appear incomplete.

-The June 10, 2016, proposed rule also provided detailed information on the proposed 2017-18 regulatory schedule and announced the Service Regulations Committee (SRC) and Flyway Council meetings.
+The August 3 proposed rule also provided detailed information on the proposed 2018-19 regulatory schedule and announced the Service Regulations Committee (SRC) and Flyway Council meetings.

-On August 12, 2016, we published in the Federal Register (81 FR 53391) a second document providing supplemental proposals for migratory bird hunting regulations.
-The August 12 supplement also provided detailed information on the 2017-18 regulatory schedule and re-announced the SRC and Flyway Council meetings.
+On October 3, 2017, we published in the Federal Register (82 FR 46011) a second document providing supplemental proposals for migratory bird hunting regulations.
+The October 3 supplement also provided detailed information on the 2018-19 regulatory schedule and re-announced the SRC and Flyway Council meetings.

-On October 25-26, 2016, we held open meetings with the Flyway Council Consultants, at which the participants reviewed information on the current status of migratory game birds and developed recommendations for the 2017-18 regulations for these species.
+On October 17-18, 2017, we held open meetings with the Flyway Council Consultants, at which the participants reviewed information on the current status of migratory game birds and developed recommendations for the 2018-19 regulations for these species.